 COMMUNICATING SERIOUS NEWS

 Bad news is defined in the literature as any information likely to alter drastically a patient’s view of his or her future.
 Objectively, serious news can be a life-threatening condition, particularly cancer, but could also include other fatal or serious diagnoses, the death of a loved one, treatment failures, or transitions in care (i.e., to hospice).
 It is important to remember that serious news is a subjective experience that depends on the patient’s expectations and understanding of the situation.
 For example, patients may be relieved by a diagnosis of a stroke if they had previously believed that they had a brain tumor.
-Alternatively, the diagnosis of hypertension may be ...
+Alternatively, the diagnosis of hypertension ...